 Educator Resources for Budget Hero

-In this lesson plan, which is adaptable for grades 9-12, students use BrainPOP resources to explore the principles of both personal and government budgets.
+In this lesson plan, which is adaptable for grades 9-12, students use BrainPOP resources to explore the principles of balancing budgets, both personal and governmental.
 Students will attempt to balance the U.S. government budget through online game play, and formulate arguments for an approach to reducing the federal deficit and defend their position during a debate.
 This lesson plan is aligned to Common Core State Standards.
 See more »